FCC officially votes to reinstate net neutrality | TechCrunch

 Rosenworcel specifically called out California’s own state net neutrality rules as an example of what happens if federal authorities can’t be relied on.
 Though she is clearly grateful for California’s legislative stand, there may be matters to work out where the two rules contradict one another.
 But establishing a national rule as a base level for protections, as we do in so many other industries, seems like the bare minimum.

-If you’re still curious about what the new rule concerns, there’s a nice informative page here (I learned things) and a video where the Chairwoman breaks it down.
+If you’re still curious about what the new rule concerns, there’s a nice informative page here (I learned things) and a video where Chairwoman Rosenworcel breaks it down.